 Your product will only be valuable to the buyer when it appears as a solution.
-For which you must understand what’s troubling your buyers.
-Problem questions can help you in this.
+You must understand what’s troubling your buyers.
+Problem questions can help you with this.
 Most of the buyers don’t even know what their problem is; some processes are going wrong, but they have no clue about the cause.
 So, be a helpful consultant and guide them.
 For others, who are aware of the obstacle, collect the details from them by asking relevant questions.
-The information you collect in this discovery phase can help in stimulating buyer’s interest in your product.
-As per SPIN selling model, it is better to unearth more than one problem before the implication stage.
+The information you collect in this discovery phase can help in stimulating buyers’ interest in your product.
+As per the SPIN selling model, it is better to unearth more than one problem before the implication stage.

-Here are a few examples of problem question:
+Here are a few examples of problem questions:

 - Is it disappointing to lose (x)?

 - Why couldn’t you fulfill your last quarter’s priorities?

 - Is the issue negatively affecting your business?

 3. I – Implication

 Implication Questions develop a problem by asking about its effects or consequences.
 In major sales, Implication Questions are very strongly linked to success during the Recognition of Needs phase.